axibase/atsd/rule-engine/notifications/aws-sns.md

 * If test is passed, check **Enable**, click **Save**.

-To test the actual payload, create a sample rule, and enable the `AWS-SNS` notification on the `Web Notifications` tab.
+To test the actual payload, create a sample rule, and enable the `AWS-SNS` notification on the **Webhooks** tab.

 ## Examples